Dashboard Member settings

 Mediation

-Family mediation is where an independent, trained professional helps you and your ex to work out agreements for your children or your finances.
-They can assist you to create a parenting plan or help you to figure out which financial documents to base your decisions on.
+Family mediation is where a mediator (ie an independent, trained professional) helps you and your ex-partner to work out agreements for your children or your finances.
+The mediator cannot take either party’s side, but can assist you to create a parenting plan or help you to figure out which financial documents to base your decisions on.
 They will also be able to recommend a lawyer who will be able to record your agreements into a legal document.
+For more information, read Mediation.

 Arbitration

-Arbitration is distinct from mediation, in that it involves appointing an arbitrator to make a decision on any financial and property issues arising from the breakdown of your relationship (ie rather than reaching a mutual agreement).
+Arbitration is distinct from mediation, in that it involves appointing an arbitrator (ie an independent third party trained in arbitration) to make a decision on any financial and property issues arising from the breakdown of your relationship (ie rather than the partners needing to reach an agreement).
+Another notable distinction is that an arbitrator’s decision is legally binding.
+For more information, read Arbitration and arbitral awards.

 Using a divorce solicitor

-Using a solicitor can be expensive, but a solicitor will manage all stages of the divorce.
+Using a solicitor can be expensive, but a solicitor will manage all stages of the divorce process.
 It may be necessary to use a solicitor where there are tricky issues involved and unresolved disputes.
-Often they will be able to help you achieve a divorce without the involvement of the court (other than granting the extract decree of divorce).
+Often they will be able to help you achieve a divorce without the involvement of the court (other than the court needing to grant the extract decree of divorce).

 Going to court

-Going to court can be costly and may involve using a barrister if the case goes to final hearing before a judge.
-However, if you and your partner are unable to negotiate (such as in cases of domestic violence, or where your partner refuses to disclose assets) it may be necessary to apply to the court for a financial order.
-In Scotland, if you have children under the age of 16, you will have to apply to the courts because they wish to ensure that any arrangements made for the children are adequate.
+Going to court can be costly and may involve using a barrister to convey your case if the case goes to final hearing before a judge.
+However, if you and your partner are unable to negotiate (such as in cases of domestic violence, or where your partner refuses to disclose assets) or if one partner does not agree to a divorce, it may be necessary to apply to the court for a financial order.
+In Scotland, if you have children under the age of 16, you will have to apply to the courts because they wish to ensure that any arrangements made for children are adequate.

 Ask a lawyer